Jarred Kelenic Player Props: Mariners vs. Giants

 Jarred Kelenic At The Plate

-- Kelenic has driven home a run in 29 games this season (37.2%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on two occasions..
+- Kelenic has an RBI in 30 of 79 games this year, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in two contests.

-- In 37.2% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (9.0%).
+- He has scored in 29 of 79 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.